Killing of Jeremy McDole

 Jeremy "Bam Bam" McDole was a 28-year-old African American paraplegic who was shot and killed by police in Wilmington, Delaware on September 23, 2015, at 3:00 pm.
 McDole was in a wheelchair at the time of the shooting.
 Police responded to a call about a man with a gun.
-The 911 caller later recanted her statements and has, to date, faced no penalties for the false statements made, which resulted in McDoles death.
-Camera footage from a bystander showed officers ordering McDole to drop his weapon and raise his hands, with McDole being shot after reaching for his waist area, but with a gun never being seen and evidence photos of the reported weapon only appearing 6 years after his murder.
+The 911 caller later recanted her statements and has, to date, faced no penalties for the false statements made, which resulted in McDole's death.
+Camera footage from a bystander showed officers ordering McDole to drop his weapon and raise his hands, with McDole being shot after shuffling his hands near his waist area, but with a gun never being seen and evidence photos of the reported weapon only appearing 6 years after his murder.
 The Delaware state department cleared the officers of wrongdoing, but concluded that one of the involved officers had shown "extraordinarily poor" police work.
 A 2020 review by the Delaware Attorney General's Office came to the same conclusion.
 Both decided against filing any charges.
 The McDole family sued the city of Wilmington, and in January 2017, a settlement of $1.5 million was reached by the city.

-Shooting
+Killing

 On September 23, 2015, at around 3:00 p.m., local police in Wilmington, Delaware responded to a 911 call about a man who had suffered a self-inflicted gunshot wound.
 The female caller told the dispatcher that a man had shot himself, still had the weapon, and had fallen onto the ground but was moving back into his wheelchair.

 The officers who responded were Joseph Dellose, Thomas Lynch, James MacColl, and Danny Silva.
 Police arrived and found Jeremy McDole sitting in a wheelchair.
-The incident escalated when police instructed McDole to raise his hands, followed by McDole being shot and killed by police.
+After an officer shot McDole once, the incident escalated when police instructed McDole to raise his hands.
+A bystander said in reaction, "Put your hands up?
+But they shot his ass!" followed by McDole being shot 10 more times and killed by police.

 According to police, a .38-caliber pistol was found on McDole after the shooting.
 Relatives of McDole have stated that he was unarmed.
 Video footage taken on a cellphone showed McDole shuffling in his chair and moving his hands while officers ordered him several times to put them up.